 The curriculum includes courses like managerial finance, decision analysis for managers, concepts of health and disease for administrators, and performance management and quality in healthcare administration.
 Degree candidates can take most courses in any order, but they must complete the capstone course in business strategy and policy in the final term.

 Applicants should hold a bachelor’s degree with a GPA of at least 3.0 on the final 60 credits from an accredited school.
 Prospective students can apply with degrees in any subject.
 However, some candidates may need to take foundational business courses before moving to the MBA classes.
 TWU does not require entrance exam scores.

-TWU is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Texas Woman’s University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The MBA in healthcare administration is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 5. Louisiana State University – Shreveport

 LSUS boasts an excellent reputation in Louisiana and beyond.
-The school’s approximately 7,000 students learn from the most educated faculty in the Pelican State.
+The school’s nearly 8,000 students learn from the most educated faculty in the Pelican State.
 More than half of these learners take graduate-level courses.
 The school participates in the Southern Regional Education Board as a certified Electronic Campus.